GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 WebID enables federated sign-in without the use of redirects, pop-ups or third-party cookies which can be used to identify and track users across sites.

-End to end flows will use multiple solutions.
+End-to-end flows will use multiple solutions.

 The example below gives a simplified view of a click-based advertising flow with customized audience selection.

+{% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/9Zpa9oYNNal5sqAU5hpW.png",
-{% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/G8X0dMdSaKQKkX048y9e.png", alt="Simplified view of a click-based advertising flow with customized audience selection, using Privacy Sandbox APIs", width="800", height="265" %}
+  alt="Simplified view of a click-based advertising flow with customized audience selection using Privacy Sandbox APIs", width="800", height="265" %}

 ## Who is working on the Privacy Sandbox?